A Dictionary of the English Language: The text

 A Dictionary of the English Language was somewhat large and very expensive.
-It was printed in-folio, meaning that the pages were 18 in tall and nearly 20 in wide.
-The paper was of the finest quality available, the cost of which ran to nearly £1,600; more than Johnson had been paid to write the book.
-Johnson himself pronounced the book "Vasta mole superbus" ("Proud in its great bulk").
+It was printed as a folio, measuring 165/8 × 97/8 inches (422 × 251 mm).
+The paper was of the finest quality available, the cost of which ran to nearly £1,600, (Note: About £ in .) more than Johnson had been paid to write the book.
+Johnson himself pronounced the book "Vasta mole superbus" ("Proud in its enormous bulk").
 No bookseller could possibly hope to print this book without help; outside a few special editions of the Bible no book of this heft and size had ever been set to type.